 InitConn InitConn defines the number of ISDN channels to initially open when a connection is established with this partner.
-By default I B-Channel is opened.
-MaxConn have open at any given time for connections to this partner.
+By default 1 B-Channel is opened.
+MaxConn MaxConn defines the maximum number of channels to have open at any given time for connections to this partner.
 By default the max number of chanels is 1.
 MinConn MinConn defines the minimum number of channels to keep open with this partner.
 If throughput drops, the number of open channels will never become less than this value.
 The only exception is when ShortHold (or DynShortHold ; see Short Hold) timer runs out.
 By default 1 channel is always kept open.